 My Neck Injury Settlements

-$100,000 Settlement for a driver of car that t-boned an 18 wheeler tractor-trailer in Homestead, Florida (Miami-Dade County).
-Client had a C5-C6 (neck) herniation.
+My Actual Settlement: $100,000 Settlement (Gross) for a driver of car that t-boned an 18 wheeler tractor-trailer in Homestead, Florida (Miami-Dade County).
+My client had a C5-C6 (neck) herniation.
 The truck cut off my client by making a left hand turn in front of my client.
-Truck was insured with Zurich Insurance Company.
+The truck was insured with Zurich Insurance Company.
+It was good that a relative of my client took pictures of the damage to the vehicles.

-My thoughts: I would describe Zurich as an above average company.
+My thoughts: I would describe Zurich as an above average company in terms of paying a fair amount for a personal injury claim.
 I think that State Farm Auto Insurance or United Automobile Insurance Company would have offered less to settle this case because they generally don’t pay as well as Zurich Insurance.

 My thoughts: Cases where a drunk driver causes an accident are worth more than cases where the at-fault driver was simply careless.
 This is because a jury can award punitive damages in addition to general damages.
 Juries often are bothered that a drunk driver caused an accident.
 Check out some of my accident settlements caused by a drunk driver in Florida.